ES2Spring2019-ComputinginEngineering/final-project-final-project-nick-and-david/README.md

 - MicroBitTempCollectionProgram.py contains the program that can be run on the micro:Bit to collect temperature data and write it to a text document.
 - MotorData.csv contains data collected from a DC motor through an arduino the records the output of the motor over time (first order response) as a .csv file.
 - PhotoresistorData.csv contains data from a photoresistor sensor in an automatic night-light as a .csv file.
-- SecOrdMotorData1.csv
+- SecOrdMotorData1.csv contains data from a second order response of a DC motor collected through an arduino microprocessor.
 - SecondOrderFunctions.py contains all functions related to the parsing of data, graphing of data, curve-fitting of data, and optimization of this curve for the second order step response.
-- SecordMotorData.csv
+- SecordMotorData.csv contains additional data from a second order response of a DC motor collected through an arduino microprocessor.
-- TemperatureData.csv
+- TemperatureData.csv contains data of a temperature response collected through an arduino microprocessor running the file ArduinoTempCollectionProgram.ino .
 - main.py is the driver of all aforementioned functions.
 The data included in this repository can be run through this driver.

 ## Features